goldmine-build/goldmine/launch.md

 Your service:

-- Is checked in to the `go.skia.org/infra` Git repo.
+- Is checked in to the `go.goldmine.build` Git repo.
 - Is an HTTP server written in Go with a front end in WebComponents (legacy apps have Polymer)
 - Will run in a Docker Container.